-Urge residents to discuss the development of a council if you do not already have one or if residents have not already gotten together to discuss it.
+• Urge residents to discuss the development of a council if you do not already have one or if residents have not already discussed it.

-✓ Use Your Resident Council
+Use Your Resident Council

 - Does the Resident Council help form the community's policies and mission?

-- · What input does it have?
+- What input does it have?

 - Do the residents want to be involved?

 - Do many residents come to the meetings?